MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteContentMove.md

 ### -Url

-Specifies the source URL of the site collection.
+Specifies the source URL of the site collection you want to move.

 ```yaml
 Type: String